 3.2 Method for detailed compatibility assessment

 Method for detailed compatibility assessment provides the possibility to take into account results of simulations, relevant to methodology provided in Annex 2 of the Report ITU-R BT.2265.
-At the same time, for practical implementation purposes, this method have to require small number of computational resources.
-Computational simplicity of the method considered to be necessary for the real-time CRS database engine implementation, taken into account large potential number of CRS devices which can address the database at the same time.
+At the same time, for practical implementation purposes, this method has to require small number of computational resources.
+Computational simplicity of the method is considered to be necessary for the real-time CRS database engine implementation, taking into account large potential number of CRS devices which can address the database at the same time.

 3.2.1 Propagation model for the protection of broadcasting service stations